-- .1 Initial Dosing Information Administer busultan injection in combination with cyclophosphamide as a conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement.
-For patients weighing more than 12 kg, the recommended doses are: - lower) intravenously via a central venous catheter as a two-hour infusion every six hours for four consecutive days for a total of 16 doses (Days -7, -6, -5 and -4). - Administer hematopoietic progenitor cells on Day 0. - Administer antiemetics prior to the first dose of busulfan injection and continue on a fixed schedule through busulfan injection administration - - Calculate ideal body weight (IBW) as follows (height in cm, and weight in kg):
+Initial Dosing Information

+Administer busulfan injection in combination with cyclophosphamide as a conditioning regimen prior to bone marrow or peripheral blood progenitor cell replacement.
+For patients weighing more than 12 kg, the recommended doses are: - Busulfan injection 0.8 mg per kg (ideal body weight or actual body weight, whichever is lower) intravenously via a central venous catheter as a two-hour infusion every six hours for four consecutive days for a total of 16 doses (Days -7, -6, -5 and -4). - Cyclophosphamide 60 mg per kg intravenously as a one-hour infusion on each of two days beginning no sooner than six hours following the 16th dose of busulfan injection (Days -3 and -2). - Administer hematopoietic progenitor cells on Day 0. - Premedicate patients with anticonvulsants (e.g., benzodiazepines, phenytoin, valproic acid or levetiracetam) to prevent seizures reported with the use of high dose busulfan injection.
+Administer anticonvulsants 12 hours prior to busulfan injection to 24 hours after the last dose of busulfan injection [see Warnings and Precautions (5.2)] - Administer antiemetics prior to the first dose of busulfan injection and continue on a fixed schedule through busulfan injection administration. - Busulfan injection clearance is best predicted when the busulfan injection dose is administered based on adjusted ideal body weight.
+Dosing busulfan injection based on actual body weight, ideal body weight or other factors can produce significant differences in busulfan injection clearance among lean, normal and obese patients. - Calculate ideal hody weight (IBW) as follows (height in cm. and weight in kg):